nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Format: `sort MODE [DIRECTION]`

-* `MODE` must be either 'n' or 'p', meaning name and price respectively.
+* `MODE` must be either 'name' or 'price', which dictates which mode it will sort by.
-* `DIRECTION` is either 'a' or 'd', meaning ascending or descending respectively.
+* `DIRECTION` is either 'ascending' or 'descending', which dictates which direction it will sort by.
 * If `DIRECTION` is not specified, it will be treated as a toggle, and ascending direction will be sorted as descending order and vice versa.

 Examples:
-* `sort n a` sorts the menu by name in ascending direction.
+* `sort name ascending` sorts the menu by name in ascending direction.
-* `sort p` sorts the menu by price in opposite direction as last sorted.
+* `sort price` sorts the menu by price in opposite direction as last sorted.

 ### Find food item: `find`